fijma/mu/README.md

 #&#x3BC;

 Mu is a cms microframework.
-It is designed for the quick and easy storage of custom data.
+It defines a basic api for the quick and easy storage and retrieval of custom data.

 Mu is a work in progress.
-Just chill.